Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Appendix

 \subsubsection{Training Details}

 \paragraph{Optimization and Hyperparameters}

 The primary focus of this study was to investigate how nonlinearity affects performance.
 To ensure that our observations were not confounded by latent dimensionality, we used relatively high-dimensional AL-RNN models, scanning over several values of the latent size \(M\) in the range of 10 to 100 (up to $128$ for SCAN given the higher complexity of the task).
-This allowed us to operate in a regime where performance was not limited by the latent state capacity.
-The main hyperparameter of interest was the number of nonlinear units \(P\), which was systematically varied across experiments to assess its impact on task performance and dynamical properties.
+This allowed us to operate in a regime where performance was not limited by the latent state capacity, and where a range of values for $P$ could be tested.
+We also conducted targeted sweeps over the manifold-attractor regularization strength $\tau \in \{0,0.01,0.1,0.5,1.0,5.10\}$ (see Sect. \ref{sec:mar}).
+In practice, $\tau=0.1$ consistently yielded good results, and we therefore fixed this value across tasks to reflect that our results are not dependent on overly specific hyperparameter tuning.
+Importantly, the qualitative performance patterns across different levels of nonlinearity were robust to variations in both $M$ and $\tau$.
+The main hyperparameter of interest remained the number of nonlinear units \(P\), which was systematically varied across experiments to assess its impact on task performance and dynamical properties.
 Hyperparameter scans for $P$ are reported directly in the results figures of the main text.

-For optimization, we employed standard settings consistent with the original AL-RNN implementation \cite{brenner_almost-linear_2024}, including initialization strategies from the \href{https://github.com/DurstewitzLab/ALRNN-DSR}{official repository}.
+For optimization, we employed standard settings consistent with the original AL-RNN implementation \citep{brenner_almost-linear_2024}, including initialization strategies from the \href{https://github.com/DurstewitzLab/ALRNN-DSR}{official repository}.
 We initialized the self-connection weights in $\bm{A}$ with small random values to prevent premature convergence to unstable dynamics, while the weights $\bm{W}$, the bias term $\bm{h}$, the input matrix $\bm{C}$ and readout matrix $\bm{D}$ (mapping to logit scores for classification) were sampled from a Gaussian distribution with zero mean and a standard deviation of $0.01$.
-For optimization, we employed Adam \cite{kingma_adam_2017} with a learning rate of $0.001$, which was further reduced during training by a cosine annealing learning rate scheduler.
+For optimization, we employed Adam \citep{kingma_adam_2017} with a learning rate of $0.001$, which was further reduced during training by a cosine annealing learning rate scheduler.
 We used these settings for all datasets and did not perform fine-grained tuning.